X

 Warren was drafted 14th overall by the Indianapolis Colts in the 2025 NFL Draft after a record-breaking senior season at Penn State in which he racked up 1,233 receiving yards and eight touchdowns in addition to 218 rushing yards and four touchdowns.

 The Colts’ depth chart has been barren at tight end year in and year out, and Warren will start instantly.
-He will compete with Michael Pittman Jr. and Josh Downs for targets, and could be a pivotal piece of Anthony Richardson’s development.
+He will compete with Michael Pittman Jr. and Josh Downs for targets, and could be a pivotal piece of Daniel Jones' potential rebound from his Giants career.

 While Richardson has not leaned on a security blanket in the past, typically opting to either throw a deep ball or take off and run, Warren’s presence adds a new layer to the offense.
-Whether Richardson or Daniel Jones is under center, they now have a unique, talented tight end to throw to.
+With Daniel Jones under center, he now has a unique, talented tight end to throw to.

 Warren isn’t Brock Bowers, but he is the closest thing to Bowers in the league right now with his unique skill set.
 HC Shane Steichen was elated to add him to the roster and will be drawing up ways to get the ball into his new playmaker’s hands.
 While being drafted as TE10, a top-5 finish is certainly in the cards for the game-breaking rookie.